drfraker/snipe-migrations/README.md

 As an example, we tested this on an application that takes about 4 seconds to run all migrations with RefreshDatabase.
 Using SnipeMigrations the tests start up in 200 ms.

+## Requirements
+1. Laravel >= 5.2
+2. PHP >= 7.1
+3. MySql or MariaDb, with separate database for testing.
+	- For example if you have a development database for your application called `amazingapp` you would create a test database called `amazingapp_test` and add the details of the database in your phpunit.xml file. `amazingapp_test` is the database that Snipe will keep in sync for you.

 ## Installation

 Require the package using composer.